 Configurable and downloadable products are fully supported;

-Note that all these updates will be provided for free after their releas if you purchase the extension now.
+Lots of new features will be available soon.
+Note that all these updates will be provided for free after their release if you purchase the extension now.
 For further information, follow these links:

 As you can see, Magento 2 provides much better import/export capabilities than 1.x but it can still be improved with the help of third-party modules.
 And the Magento ecosystem offers tons of reliable solutions, so you are free to choose one that suits your particular ecommerce needs.

 As for the services offered with the FireBear Studio extensions you can always count on the following:

 Assistance with setting up and configuring the extension;

 Assistance with Google Sheet and XML file setup for Improved Import and Export extension;

 Assistance with complex import procedures, and mapping of the import tables;